Problems & Eviction

 There are two types of Evictions:

-• Evictions for Cause: Typically landlords will give a “3 Day Notice.”
-At the end of the three days, if the tenant has not addressed the problem, the landlord can serve an eviction notice.
+• Evictions for Cause: Landlords typically give a “Three Day Notice.”
+At the end of the three days, if the tenant has not fixed the problem, the landlord can serve an eviction notice.
 If you have damaged the property, interfered with other tenants or used the apartment for unlawful purposes, the landlord does not have to offer a chance to stop the bad behavior.

 • Evictions Without Cause: If the landlord is not required to give a reason, they still have to provide written notice.
-If everyone living in the unit has been there for more than one year the landlord must give a 60 day notice.
-If the tenants have been there less than a year then the landlord only has to provide a 30 day notice.
+If everyone living in the unit has been there for more than one year the landlord must give a 60-day notice.
+If the tenants have been there less than a year, the landlord only has to give a 30-day notice.
 If you believe the landlord is trying to evict you illegally you should contact a local tenant’s rights organization.

-Tip: If you receive an eviction notice talk to your landlord and possibly a tenant referral agency right away.
+Tip: If you get an eviction notice talk to your landlord and possibly a tenant referral agency right away.
 Waiting a few days can mean the difference between keeping or losing your housing.